-GASB 87 - Leases Implementation
+GASB 87 - Leases

-In June 2017, the GASB issued Statement No. 87, Leases, which is effective starting with the current fiscal year.
-The objective of the Statement is to better meet the information needs of financial statements users by improving accounting and financial reporting for leases by governments.
-The Statement requires recognition of certain lease assets and liabilities for leases that were previously classified as operating leases and to recognize inflows of resources or outflows of resources based on the payment provisions of the contract.
+GASB 87 requires recognition of certain lease assets and liabilities for leases that are classified as operating leases and to recognize inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-The effect of implementing this Statement amounted to a decrease of \$2,617 in unrestricted net position.
-Beginning net position for the year ended June 30, 2021 has been restated to reflect the implementation of this Statement.
+Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use asset.